sequence345/3d-modeling-reimagined/README.md

 - Logic: Logic reduces to *if, then, goto*.
 Define and layer packets of logic.
 Give commands synonyms so the AI you're essentially configuring has better intuition and needs less rigorously worded input.
 - Networks: Assign different access to different groups of users.

-*I’m new to software development and could use directions.
+*See PDFs for more detail<br>I’m new to software development and could use directions.
 If you see a need for this interface I would love to hear from you.*